Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Toy Example

 where $\nabla \cdot \tilde{\rvf}(\rvx_t, t)$ is parameterized as $\nabla \cdot \tilde{\rvf}_\theta (\rvx_t, t)$ since $s_\theta(\rvx_t, t) = \nabla_{\rvx_t} \log p_t(\rvx_t; \theta)$.
 Moreover, in general the term $\nabla \cdot \tilde{\rvf}_\theta (\rvx_t, t)$ is computed via the Hutchinson trace estimator \cite{hutchinson1989stochastic},

-where $\nabla_{\rvx} \tilde{\rvf}_\theta (\rvx_t, t)$ denotes the Jacobian of $\tilde{\rvf}_\theta (\rvx_t, t)$ and the random variable $\epsilon$ satisfies $\mathbb{E}_{p(\epsilon)} [\epsilon]= 0$ and $\text{Cov}_{p(\epsilon)} [\epsilon] = \mathbf{I}$.
+where $\nabla_{\rvx} \tilde{\rvf}_\theta (\rvx_t, t)$ denotes the Jacobian of $\tilde{\rvf}_\theta (\rvx_t, t)$ and the random variable $\epsilon$ satisfies $\mathbb{E}_{p(\epsilon)} [\epsilon]= 0$ and $\text{Cov}_{p(\epsilon)} [\epsilon] = I$.

-However, for the toy model in \Cref{sec:toy-model}, due to its low dimensionality we find that it is possible to not utilize the Hutchinson trace estimator at all, and instead opt to compute the trace of the Jacobian without using the noise estimators --- to get the actual trace of the Hessian of the energy.
+However, for the toy example, due to its low dimensionality we found that it is possible to not utilize the Hutchinson trace estimator at all, and instead opted to compute the trace of the Jacobian without using the noise estimators.